tenstorrent/tt-metal/CONTRIBUTING.md

   submission follows the contribution guidelines.
 Failure to do so constitutes a violation of these contribution guidelines.

+- Merge commits are not allowed in our main branch.
+We enforce a linear history.

 ### Code reviews

 - A PR must be opened for any code change with the following criteria: